-North Myrtle Beach has a more local feel than its famous sibling to the south.
-It’s more than mini golf and the bright lights of Ocean Boulevard.
-But that doesn’t mean there isn’t just as much fun to be had.
+North Myrtle Beach is more than just a stretch of sand—it’s a destination packed with adventure, entertainment, and coastal charm.
+It has a more local feel than its famous sibling to the south, but that doesn’t mean there isn’t just as much fun to be had.

 1. Explore Barefoot Landing